Escaping the City: Why Q Station is the Perfect Getaway

 Accommodation options at Q Station

-One thing that I loved about this property was how the hotel seamlessly blends modern comfort with its historic past.
+One thing that I loved about this property was how the hotel seamlessly blended modern comfort with its historic past.
 The hotel itself is actually made up of a collection of original buildings, each with its own unique character and charm.

 We were fortunate enough to stay in one of the hotel’s Heritage suites, in building P12.
 Along with a Sydney skyline view, the room offered views over middle harbour and north towards Manly.
 In its previous life, this building housed the passengers from first-class on any ships that were carrying disease.